How to choose the right life insurance settlement option.

 Maybe a lump sum isn’t the best option for your beneficiary.

 If that’s the case, take a look at these settlement options.

-With a fixed period settlement, the death benefit proceeds are paid to the beneficiary over a period of time.
+Fixed income option insurance settlement is also known as a fixed period settlement where the death benefit proceeds are paid to the beneficiary over a period of time.

 That timeframe can be 1-25 years depending on the company.

 Most companies pay the benefit monthly to the beneficiary.

 Payments will include interest in the 0.75 – 1.5% range.

 The interest earned will be taxable similar to if you had put the money in the bank yourself.

 When should you consider installments for a fixed period?